-Coca Cola has worked hard to create an authentic sign value which is read negotiated and opposed.
-As a Potter informs us ‘finding the authentic has become the foremost spiritual quest of our time’ that re-energises capitalism and fans the flames of consumer desire, as ‘every Coca-Cola ad builds on the idea that Coke embodies authenticity’ (Potter, 2010, p.
+Coca-Cola has worked hard to create an authentic sign value that is read negotiated and opposed.
+As Potter informs us ‘finding the authentic has become the foremost spiritual quest of our time’ that re-energises capitalism and fans the flames of consumer desire, as ‘every Coca-Cola ad builds on the idea that Coke embodies authenticity’ (Potter, 2010, p.
 3).
-Consumers loyal to Coca Cola have identified with the youthful, desirable, authentic image presented by the brand in campaigns like ‘it’s the real thing’ and ‘always Coca Cola’ to attempt to distinguish itself somehow outside of the matrix of ‘inauthentic’ consumerism but in the continual search of a mythical essence have contributed to the surveillance capitalism of today.
-The myth that authenticity branding relies on that we live in a fallen inauthentic commercial world of economic imperatives where people crave natural, authentic experiences but by embracing the ambivalence between these poles, and resisting this binary logic this helps us see the complex ways people live in contemporary branded society and exposes the immaterial unpaid labour that consumers co-invest in constructing a brand like Coca Cola (Banet-Weiser, 2012).
-For more than a century we have been asked to ‘Share a Coke’ and actively participate in a consumer/ prosumer movement which has transformed identity, society and the economy.
+Consumers loyal to Coca-Cola have identified with the youthful, desirable, authentic image presented by the brand in campaigns like ‘it’s the real thing’ and ‘always Coca-Cola’ to attempt to distinguish itself somehow outside the matrix of ‘inauthentic’ consumerism but in the continual search of a mythical essence have contributed to the surveillance capitalism of today.
+The myth that authenticity branding relies on is that we live in a fallen inauthentic commercial world of economic imperatives where people crave natural, authentic experiences but by embracing the ambivalence between these poles and resisting this binary logic this helps us see the complex ways people live in contemporary branded society and exposes the immaterial unpaid labour that consumers co-invest in constructing a brand like Coca-Cola (Banet-Weiser, 2012).
+For more than a century we have been asked to ‘Share a Coke and actively participate in a consumer/ prosumer movement that has transformed identity, society, and the economy.

 Footnotes 1.
 Marxist Critiques of Advertising